fat-potato-uk/k8-demo-1/README.md

 #### Kubectl

-We will use kubectl to interact with out cluster, to install it run the following
+We will use kubectl to interact with our cluster, to install it run the following

 ```shell
 brew install kubectl